ranjithmahadev/movie-crud/README.md

         d.
 DB_PASSWORD
         e.
 DB_PORT
         f.
 PORT
-5. Ensure postgres is installed in your system
+5. Ensure postgres is installed and configured in your system
 6. npm run dev - to run the application
 7. npm run test - to test the application